LeaVerou/lea.verou.me/2024/css-conditionals-now/index.md

 The corollary is that if hacks allow you to expose a nicer API to component users, it may be worth the increase in internal complexity (to a degree).
 Just make sure that part of the code is well commented, and keep track of it so you can return to it once the platform has evolved to not require a hack anymore.

+Like all principles, **this isn’t absolute**.
+A small gain in user convenience is not a good tradeoff when it requires tremendous implementation complexity.
+But it’s a good north star to follow.

 As to whether custom properties are a better option to control styling than e.g. attributes, I listed several arguments for that in my [previous article](../css-conditionals/#why).
+Although, there are also cases where using custom properties is not a good idea…

-### When is it not a good idea to use do this?
+### When is it not a good idea to do this?

 In a nutshell, when the abstraction is likely to leak.
 **Ugliness is only acceptable if it’s encapsulated and not exposed to component users.**